 Grant Award Payments are made as follows:

-Maintenance Grants: In three or nine monthly instalments into your own bank account by EFT (Electronic Fund Transfer).
+Maintenance Grants: are paid in three or nine monthly instalments into your own bank account by EFT (Electronic Fund Transfer).

 Fee Grants: Directly to the college/institution you will attend, on your behalf, once the college has confirmed your registration as a student.